dduril/ruby-samples/rails-command-line.md

 ---

+These are notes for a Ruby on Rails test project: *my_first_app*, which is a working example from a class.
+There are a lot of pieces that need to be installed and configured, so I would like to record that information here for future projects.

 ### Command Line Session

 I've documented some of the common command line operations and options here for a Rails test application.

+##Ruby, Rails, and Gems

 After installing Ruby, Rails and RubyGems - check the version: